Which is the most beautiful city in Bavaria?

 Are these cities easily accessible and are there places to stay?

-Yes, most of these cities are easily accessible by public transport or car.
-They also offer a variety of accommodation options, including cozy hotels, guesthouses and holiday apartments.
-You will surely find suitable accommodation to enjoy your stay in Bavaria away from the hustle and bustle.
+Yes, most of these cities are easily accessible by public transport as well as by car.
+They also offer a variety of accommodation options, including cozy hotels, guest houses and vacation apartments.
+You are sure to find suitable accommodation to enjoy your stay in Bavaria away from the hustle and bustle.

 This is how you can get to know the most beautiful cities in Bavaria